pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 #### Creating Collections

-To create a collection, the method used is [`db.createCollection()`](https://docs.mongodb.com/manual/reference/method/db.createCollection/).
-It takes only one parameter, the name of the collection.
-So, to create a collection for students, we give:
+To create a collection, use the [`db.createCollection()`](https://docs.mongodb.com/manual/reference/method/db.createCollection/) method.
+It takes one parameter, the name of the collection.
+To create a collection for students, we give:

 ```language-bash
 > db.createCollection("students");